nirvanaos/home/readme.md

 ## Current state

+Development is still at the early stage.
 Currently implemented the common library (partially, of course), the memory manager and scheduler.
 Now I'm working on the IDL compiler.

 I'm very interested in the enthusiasts who will help me to develop Nirvana.
-If you want to participate, write me:
+If you want to participate, e-mail me:
 <popov.nirvana@gmail.com>.